-2. Place the add on bed extension close to the lathes face, align the holes and screw on the four M12 screws (with one spring washer each)
+Place the add on bed extension close to the lathes face, align the holes and screw on the four M12 screws (with one spring washer each)

-into the four tapped holes with the help of the 10mm Allen key provided.
+holes with the help of the 10mm Allen key provided.

 Do NOT fully tighten the cap screws at this stage, but tighten enough so that the add on bed extension is secured to the end of the lathe.